 Arthur was the 25th chairman of the US Securities and Exchange Commission, serving as its longest-tenured chairman from 1993 to 2001.
 Throughout his tenure, he worked to educate, empower and protect investors.
 He created the Office of Investor Education and Assistance and established a website to allow the public free and easy access to corporate filings and investor education materials.
 After leaving the SEC, Arthur joined The Carlyle Group in 2001 as a senior advisor.
 He also serves as a policy advisor to Goldman Sachs and as a director of Bloomberg LP.
 Arthur graduated from Williams College before serving two years in the Air Force.
 His best-selling book, TAKE ON THE STREET: What Wall Street and Corporate America Don't Want You to Know/What You Can Do to Fight Back was published by Pantheon Books in October, 2002.

 John joined Ignition as a partner in 2005.
 He invests principally in business software and services.
 Prior to joining Ignition, John spent sixteen years at Microsoft Corporation in several strategic roles, including SVP of Finance and Administration and Chief Financial Officer, Vice President of the Worldwide Enterprise Group, and Vice President and Chief Information Officer (CIO).
-John is a board member of companies including Nike, AppSense, FiREapps, Scout Analytics, Datasphere, Korrio, Motif Investing, Splunk, Parse, Tier 3, Heroku acquired by Salesforce.com in 2010, and Xensource which acquired by Citrix in 2007.
+John is a board member of companies including Nike, AppSense, FiREapps, Scout Analytics, Datasphere, Korrio, Motif Investing, Splunk, Parse, Tier 3, Heroku which was acquired by Salesforce.com in 2010, and Xensource which was acquired by Citrix in 2007.
 John received his BA in accounting from the University of Montana, from which he also received the Distinguished Alumni Award.

 Charles joined Foundation Capital in 2005 and since then he has made fourteen investments, including PowerSet to Microsoft, Xoopit to Yahoo! and Adwhirl to Google.
 Prior to joining Foundation, Charles spent five years with Tellme Networks, where he led the company in raising $125 million in cash, one of the largest private financing rounds in the country post-internet bubble.
 Prior to Tellme, Charles was a member of the founding team of internet access provider @Home Network.
 After the company went public, he assisted in the $7 billion acquisition of Excite Network.
 Earlier in his career, Charles spent three years in the Mergers and Acquisitions practice at Merrill Lynch.
 Charles holds a BS degree from the Wharton School at the University of Pennsylvania and received his MBA from Harvard University.